 4. User Adoption: The Make-or-Break Factor for Talent Management ROI

-The most sophisticated Talent Management System in the world delivers zero value if employees don't actually use it.
+The most sophisticated Talent Management System in the world delivers zero value if employees don't use it.
 High user adoption directly correlates with measurable ROI, while low engagement turns your investment into expensive digital shelf-ware.

 The data is striking: Sprad reports that teams using their Slack and Teams integrations see up to five times more active users compared to traditional standalone systems.
 This isn't just about convenience—it's about meeting people in their natural workflow instead of demanding they adapt to yet another tool.